bluesky/tiled/docs/source/user-guide/api-keys.md

 ## Why use API keys?

-Users can log in to Tiled with a simple username/password or through a third party like ORICD or Google, as demonstrated in the tutorial {doc}`../tutorials/login`.
+Users can log in to Tiled with a simple username/password or through a third party authentication provider, like ORICD or Google.
 For interactive workflows in Python, this the most convenient way to authenticate.

 But in other situations, it can more convenient to generate and use an API key.